cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/05-cosmwasm.md

 $ wasmd keys show wallet2 --address
 ```

-You used `transfer_price`, which we set at the instantiation.
+You used `transfer_price` which we set at the instantiation.

 Check again with a `resolve_record` query if the transfer was successful.
 Try to do another transfer from `wallet2` to `wallet`, and check which wallet can perform such a transaction.

 <HighlightBox type="tip">

-CosmWasm offers a good [documentation](https://docs.cosmwasm.com/docs/).
+CosmWasm is well [documented](https://docs.cosmwasm.com/docs/).
 This section is a summary of the [Getting Started section](https://docs.cosmwasm.com/docs/getting-started/intro/).
 In case you wish to test on your local node, store the script at [https://docs.cosmwasm.com/docs/getting-started/setting-env#run-local-node-optional](https://docs.cosmwasm.com/docs/getting-started/setting-env#run-local-node-optional).
 Also have a look at the [contract semantics](https://docs.cosmwasm.com/docs/SEMANTICS/).
 You can find more information in the [CosmWasm Developer Academy](https://docs.cosmwasm.com/dev-academy/intro) and modular tutorials in the [Wasm tutorials](https://docs.cosmwasm.com/tutorials/hijack-escrow/intro).
-In addition, you can find various hands-on videos on the [workshops](https://docs.cosmwasm.com/tutorials/videos-workshops) page.
+You can also find hands-on videos on the [workshops](https://docs.cosmwasm.com/tutorials/videos-workshops) page.

 </HighlightBox>